Turing machines can be efficiently simulated by the General Purpose Analog Computer: Introduction

 \section{Introduction}

-The Church-Turing thesis is a cornerstone result in theoretical computer science.
-It states that any (discrete time, digital) computational model which captures the notion of algorithm is computationally equivalent to the Turing machine (see e.g.~\cite{Odi89}, \cite{Sip05}).
+The Church-Turing thesis is a cornerstone statement in theoretical computer science, stating that any (discrete time, digital) sufficiently powerful computational model which captures the notion of algorithm is computationally equivalent to the Turing machine (see e.g.~\cite{Odi89}, \cite{Sip05}).
 It also relates various aspects of models in a very surprising and strong way.

+The Church-Turing thesis, although not formally a theorem, follows from many equivalence results for discrete models and is considered to be valid by the scientific community \cite{Odi89}.
 When considering non-discrete time or non-digital models, the situation is far from being so clear.
 In particular, when considering models working over real numbers, several models are clearly not equivalent \cite{Bra00}.

 However, a question of interest is whether physically \emph{realistic} models of computation over the real numbers are equivalent, or can be related.
-Some of the results of non-equivalence involve models, like the BSS model \cite{BSS89}, \cite{BCSS98}, which are claimed not to be physically realistic \cite{Bra00} (although they certainly are interesting from an algebraic perspective), or models which depend critically on the use of exact precision computation for obtaining super-Turing power, e.g.~\cite{AM98}, \cite{BBKT01}.
+Some of the results of non-equivalence involve models, like the BSS model \cite{BSS89}, \cite{BCSS98}, which are claimed not to be physically realistic \cite{Bra00} (although they certainly are interesting from an algebraic perspective), or models that depend critically of computations which use exact numbers to obtain super-Turing power, e.g.~\cite{AM98}, \cite{BBKT01}.

-Realistic models of computation over the reals clearly include the \emph{General Purpose Analog Computer (GPAC)}, an analog continuous-time model of computation and \emph{Computable Analysis}.
-The GPAC is a mathematical model introduced by Shannon \cite{Sha41} of an earlier analog computer, the Differential Analyzer.
+Realistic models of computation over the reals clearly include the \emph{General Purpose Analog Computer (GPAC)} \cite{Sha41}, an analog continuous-time model of computation and \emph{Computable Analysis} (see e.g. \cite{Wei00}).
+The GPAC is a mathematical model introduced by Claude Shannon of an earlier analog computer, the Differential Analyzer.
 The first general-purpose Differential Analyzer is generally attributed to Vannevar Bush \cite{Bus31}.
 Differential Analyzers have been used intensively up to the 1950's as computational machines to solve various problems from ballistic to aircraft design, before the era of the digital computer \cite{Nyc96}.